tedsluis/dump1090-tools/README.md

 * Add the 'graphs-crontabjob.sh' script to crontab (scheduled every 5 minutes).
 * A copy of the original crontab is saved.
 * Create graphs for the first time.
+* Looks for other dump1090 hosts in /etc/hosts and /home/pi/dump-tools/collectd/hosts and adds them to /var/www/collectd/index.html.
 * Change the web server root into /var/www and restart the web server.

 Perform the following steps to install the dump-tools: